mitzci0/PS99/README.md

--- This is not an officially verified script from any Roblox script site! --
+-- This is not an officially verified script from a Roblox scripting site! --

-This is a script I created for people playing the latest Pet Simulator 99 update (Deep Backrooms).
-It automatically farms the boss chest, and if it's broken and will respawn in 3 minutes, the script farms the best egg on the server until the chest respawns.
+This script is used to kick other players from any Roblox game.
+The specified players will be kicked with the message "You are banned from this experience."

-Thanks for reading and have fun using it!
+Thanks for reading and have fun!